Foods High in Magnesium

 Another food that may help with blood sugar is apple cider vinegar.

-Magnesium Can Reduce High Blood Pressure To Support Your Heart
+Reduce High Blood Pressure To Support Your Heart

 If you have high blood pressure, your heart has to work harder, putting a strain on your heart muscles leading to heart disease.